 Bridge architecture and bridges themselves are fascinating to me.
 They can easily be the unsung heroes of our transportation system.
 Nonetheless, many are quite famous such as the Brooklyn Bridge or the Golden Gate.
 One of the images in this Gallery is “The Free Bridge”which spans the Delaware River between Phillipsburg, NJ and Easton, PA .

 My wife and I were contracted by Weichert Realtors in 2004.
 They were seeking a photographer to create an image that shows the union of Phillipsburg, NJ and Easton, PA.
 When I proposed the free bridge, they hesitated.
 However, when I delivered the initial matted and framed 24" x 30" night shot print using black & white photography, they gladly received that original as I knew they would.
 Just recently, a new customer of ours visited that same office, for whatever their reason, saw the framed print and ordered a Black & White matted 11 x 14 of the same image from our Bridge Gallery.

 More images will be added to this Gallery and remember, don’t ever underestimate what you truly believe in; you can achieve it, you’ll be surprised!

 Black & White Photography: Harley-Davidson Photographs

 My current motorcycle is a 2012 Harley-Davidson Heritage Softail Classic.
-It’s a far cry from the Hondas and Sportsters back in the 1960’s and 70’s.
+It’s a far cry from the small Hondas and Sportsters I rode back in the 1960’s and 70’s.
 Buying the larger Harley satisfied a riding need but all types of bikes are to be enjoyed as well.
 Indians, Hondas, Triumphs, Ducati’s and others are just as good as Harleys and perhaps better to some degree.
 My older daughter has her eyes on my Softail Classic but she'll have to wait a little longer and take her safety driving course first!

 As a New Life Riders chapter member (Flemington, NJ) of the Christian Motorcyclists Association, there are plenty of opportunities to attend all kinds of bike events with all kinds of bikes and capture them in black & white photography.
-No doubt I’ll capture the uniqueness of other machines in addition to Harley-Davidson motorcycles.
+No doubt I’ll capture other machines in addition to Harley-Davidson motorcycles.